 - Electricity

 Electricity is one of the fundamental utilities that powers lighting, appliances, heating, cooling, and technology.
 Usually, heating will be the largest expense during cold times and cooling in warm seasons.
-A local electric company like AEP, Ecel Energy, and EEL will usually be responsible for providing electricity and charging for it.
+A local electric company like AEP, Ecel Energy, and EEL in the US or British Gas, Octopus Energy, and EDF in the UK will usually be responsible for providing electricity and charging for it.

 - Water

 Water is another indispensable utility for drinking, cleaning, and sanitation.
-Local water companies like American Water Works, Essential Utilities, and California Water Service Group will provide water for your home.
+Local water companies like American Water Works, Essential Utilities, and California Water Service Group in the US or Thames Water and Severn Trent in the UK will provide water for your home.
 Utility bills for water tend to be stable according to personal lifestyle, and you need to check whether there is somewhere leaking when it soars.

 - Gas

 Natural gas is a utility that is used for heating, cooking, powering appliances, and industrial processes.
 It is usually cheaper than electricity and can help you save money on utility bills, but electricity tends to be safer.
-Your local natural gas company, maybe BP, EQT, or Antero Resources, will offer access and charge your utility bill.
+Your local natural gas company, maybe BP, EQT, or Antero Resources in the US or EDP and British Gas in the UK, will offer access and charge your utility bill.

 Others that are usually considered as utilities: